Torey Krug: Boston Bruins

 In the 2014–15 Boston Bruins season, Krug tallied 12 goals and 27 assists and recorded a +28 plus-minus, the best of his career.
 The following season, he produced 44 points on four goals and a career-high 40 assists.

 On June 30, 2016, he re-signed a four-year deal worth an AAV of $5.25M with the Bruins.
 Krug ended the 2016–17 season ranking second among the team in assists and sixth in total points.
 In late April, Krug underwent surgery to repair a right shoulder injury and was expected to need six months to recover.
 Krug recovered enough to participate in the 2017 preseason but was injured in his second exhibition game, forcing him to miss the Bruins' season opener.

 While playing in the 2018 Stanley Cup playoffs, Krug injured his left ankle during Game 4 against the Tampa Bay Lightning and was later ruled out for the rest of the series.
 By the time of the pre-season schedule, just before the 2018–19 started on October 3 with a road game against the 2018 Stanley Cup-winning Washington Capitals, Krug suffered a different injury to his left ankle in the last 2018–19 pre-season game against the Philadelphia Flyers, and was expected to be out for a three-week period for recovery and re-evaluation.
 On March 27, 2019, in a game against the New York Rangers, Krug became the all-time points leader by an American-born player in Boston Bruins history.
-On June 1, 2019, during game 3 of the 2019 Stanley Cup Finals against the St. Louis Blues, Krug became the first player in Bruins history to record four points in a Stanley Cup Final game.
+On June 1, 2019, during game 3 of the 2019 Stanley Cup Finals against the St. Louis Blues, Krug became the first player in Bruins history to record four points in a Stanley Cup Finals game.

 St. Louis Blues

 On October 9, 2020, the opening day of free agency, Krug left the Bruins after nine seasons and signed a seven-year, $45.5 million contract with the St. Louis Blues.

+On September 3, 2024, it was announced that Krug would miss the entire 2024–25 season due to left ankle surgery.

+On May 6, 2025, Blues GM Doug Armstrong stated that he didn't expect Krug to play in the NHL again.